bbond007/raspytube/README.md

 ShivaVG-anopen-sourceLGPLANSICimplementationoftheOpenVGspecification

 Also thanks to MattOwnby and jumble) for OMX jpeg decode

+Thanks to CalumJEadie for formatting this file.